1worldspace: Content

 1worldspace assembled a combination of news, sports, music, brand name content and educational programming which it delivered to its market in Africa, Asia, and the Middle East.
 The 62 channels (38 of which were third-party content and 24 of which were produced by or for 1worldspace) represented popular international music formats including contemporary hits, country, classic rock and jazz with content specific to the local geographic region.
-Sports coverage included content from Fox Sports Radio and talkSPORT in addition to regional coverage.
+Sports coverage included content from Fox Sports Radio and Talksport in addition to regional coverage.
 1worldspace also broadcast news from well-renowned sources such as BBC, CNBC, CNN, NPR, RFI, and WRN.
 Additional content included channels that highlighted poetry and literature, comedy, talk shows, and inspirational and religious programming.

 1worldspace's program directors and announcers operated from studios in Washington, D.C., Bangalore, and Nairobi, where 18 original music and lifestyle channels were created for distribution.
 Four of these stations were previously available in the United States on the XM Satellite Radio network.
 This arrangement ended in 2008.

 System

 The 1worldspace system had three major components: the space segment, the ground segment, and the user segment.
 The space segment referred to the company-owned satellites that broadcast the signals over a large percentage of the eastern hemisphere.
 The ground segment referred to the operating and broadcasting centers.
 The user segment referred to the user-owned devices in which the signal was received.
 In addition, the company planned to implement terrestrial repeater networks in order to facilitate access to new markets in Europe and the Middle-East.

-The 1worldspace system was built with companies including Alcatel Space (now Thales Alenia Space), EADS Astrium and Arianespace (France), SED (Canada), GSI (USA), Fraunhofer Soviety (Germany), ST Microelectronics (Italy), Micronas (Germany) and others.
+The 1worldspace system was built with companies including Alcatel Space (now Thales Alenia Space), EADS Astrium and Arianespace (France), SED (Canada), GSI (USA), Fraunhofer Society (Germany), ST Microelectronics (Italy), Micronas (Germany) and others.